MSC Seaside is the first purpose-built ship for the North American market from MSC, the world’s largest privately-owned cruise line.

 10. The MSC Seaside has a full-fledged adventure park onboard

-MSC Seaside has a multi-story waterpark, called the Forest AquaVenture Park.
-Inside the park, there are five water slides, including two racing slides which extend over the side of the ship.
+MSC Seaside has a multi-story waterpark called the Forest AquaVenture Park.
+Inside the park, there are five water slides, including two racing slides that extend over the side of the ship.

 The MSC Seaside’ Adventure Park also contains an AquaPlay and AquaSpray park for younger guests.
-Above all this water play, passengers who wish to climb can enjoy the Adventure Trail, a ropes course that even has spray cannons for shooting other adventurers.
+Above all this water play, passengers who wish to climb can enjoy the Adventure Trail.
+This ropes course even has spray cannons for shooting other adventurers.

 11. Dress for the White Party

-Every sailing of the MSC Seaside includes a White Party where guests dress all in white and staff don fantastic costumes of their own.
-Don’t forget to pack appropriately so that you can fully enjoy the party.
+Every sailing of the MSC Seaside includes a White Party where guests dress all in white and staff don fantastic costumes.
+Don’t forget to pack appropriately to enjoy the party fully.

 12. The kids club is not just a kids club

-In addition to age separated kids and teen clubs, the MSc Seaside has a fun and engaging entertainment space called Doremi’s Studio.
-Located on Deck 18 with the other kids’ stations, Doremi’s Studio is a place where kids can watch and enjoy special programming for their ages.
+In addition to age-separated kids and teen clubs, the MSc Seaside has a fun and engaging entertainment space called Doremi’s Studio.
+Located on Deck 18 with the other kids’ stations, Doremi’s Studio is where kids can watch and enjoy special programming for their ages.
 Fun varies by sailing, so be sure to check with the kid’s staff or the schedule of events.

 13. Panoramic Elevators